SimenB/stylint/README.md

 ## Excluding files, directories, and code blocks from the linter

 ### .stylintignore
-Before linting, Stylint will look for a `.stylintignore` file in the current working directory, and will ignore files listed there.
+Before linting Stylint will look for a `.stylintignore` file in the current working directory, and will ignore files listed there.
 The files should be formatted in the same way you would use `.gitignore` or `.eslintignore`

 For reference, it looks like this: